CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 - The Reed-Solomon RS-FEC(528,514) algorithm adds 14 bits of encoding information to a 514 bit stream.
 It replaces and uses the same amount of overhead in the 64B/66B encoding, so that the bit rate is not affected.
 It can correct 7 bit errors in a 514 bit stream.
 RS(528,514) is used on 25G (NRZ) lanes, including 25G, 50G-CR2 and 100G-SR4/CR4 interfaces.
 - The Reed-Solomon RS-FEC(544,514) algorithm adds 30 bits of overhead to correct 14+ bit errors per 514 bits.
 FEC RS is required on 50G (PAM4) lanes, hence, all 200G, 400G, 100G-CR2 and 50G-CR interfaces.
-- Base-R (also known as FireCode/FC) FEC adds 32 bits per 32 blocks of 64B/66B to correct XX bits per 2048 bits.
-It replaces one bit per block, so it uses the same amount of overhead as 64B/66 encoding.
+- Base-R (also known as FireCode/FC) FEC adds 32 bits per 32 blocks of 64B/66B to correct 11 bits per 2048 bits.
+It replaces one bit per block, so it uses the same amount of overhead as 64B/66B encoding.
 It is used in 25G interfaces only.
 The algorithm executes faster than the RS-FEC algorithm, so latency is reduced.
 Both RS-FEC and Base-R FEC are implemented in hardware.
 - None/Off: FEC is optional and is often useful on 25G lanes, which includes 100G-SR4/CR4 and 50G-CR2 links.
 If the cable quality is good enough to achieve a BER of 10<sup>-12</sup> without FEC, then there is no reason to enable it.
 10G/40G links should never require FEC.
-If a 10G/40G link has errors, replace the cable.
-None/Off is the default setting on Broadcom switches since autoneg *OFF* is the default setting.
+If a 10G/40G link has errors, replace the cable or module that is causing the error. *None/Off* is the default setting on Broadcom switches since autoneg *OFF* is the default setting.
 - Auto: FEC can be autonegotiated between 2 devices.
 When autoneg is *ON*, the default FEC setting is *auto* to enable FEC capability information to be sent and received with the neighbor.
 The port FEC active/operational setting is set to the result of the negotiation. *Auto* is the default setting on Mellanox switches since autoneg *ON* is the default setting.

 In some cases, the configured value may be different than the operational value.
 In such cases, the `l1-show` command displays both values.
 For example: